usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 SP 800-63 is organized as a suite of documents as follows:

+- SP 800-63-3 *Digital Authentication Guideline* - Provides an overview of general authentication frameworks, for using authenticators, credentials, and assertions together in an information system, and possible methods of selecting discrete assurance levels. _This document is informative._

-- SP 800-63A *Enrollment and Identity Proofing* - Deals with the processes by which a credential, and authenticator(s) associated with that credential can be bound to a specific individual.
-This typically happens when that individual is enrolled in an identity system, through the identity proofing process.
+- SP 800-63A *Enrollment and Identity Proofing* - Provides guidelines on processes by which an individual is enrolled in an identity system and identity proofed. _This document contains both normative and informative material._

-- SP 800-63B *Authentication and Lifecycle Management* - provides guidelines on the selection, use, and management of authenticators (formerly called *tokens*) to authenticate a remote subscriber to an identity system at specified authenticator assurance levels.
+- SP 800-63B *Authentication and Lifecycle Management* - Provides guidelines on the selection, use, and management of authenticators (formerly called *tokens*) to authenticate a remote subscriber to an identity system at specified authenticator assurance levels. _This document contains both normative and informative material._

-- SP 800-63C *Federation and Assertions* - Provides guidelines on the use of assertions to convey the results of authentication processes to a relying party.
+- SP 800-63C *Federation and Assertions* - Provides guidelines on the use of federated identity and assertions to convey the results of authentication processes to a relying party. _This document contains both normative and informative material._

 It is anticipated that SP 800-63A, SP 800-63B, and SP 800-63C will be revised asynchronously with each other and with this document.
 The latest revision of each should be used.